eduardojvieira/website/src/data/post/mechanical-design-for-industrial-automation.md

 - **Create dedicated access panels** for components requiring frequent attention

 **Practical Example**:
 For a food processing line, I redesigned the conveyor system with hinged access panels and quick-release belt mechanisms.
-This reduced routine cleaning time from 2 hours to 30 minutes and conveyor belt replacement time from 4 hours to 45 minutes.
+This reduced routine cleaning time and conveyor belt replacement time.

 ### 6. Implement Standards and Modularity